Blue

 These forking futures are suddenly topical as Mastodon administrators consider how to respond to this: Facebook will launch a new app that will interoperate with Mastodon and any other network that uses the ActivityPub protocol.
 Early screenshots suggest a clone of Twitter, Meta’s stated target, and reports say that Facebook is talking to celebrities like Oprah Winfrey and the Dalai Lama as potential users.
 The plan is reportedly that users will access the new service via their Instagram IDs and passwords.
 Top-down and celebrity-driven is the opposite of the Fediverse.

 It should not be much comfort to anyone that the competitor the company wants to kill with this initiative is Twitter, not Mastodon, because either way Meta doesn’t care about Mastodon and its culture.
-Mastodon is rounding error even for just Instagram.
+Mastodon is a rounding error even for just Instagram.
 Twitter is also comparatively small (and, like Reddit, too text-based to grow much further) but Meta sees in it the opportunity to capture its influencers and build profits around them.

 The Fediverse is a democracy in the sense that email and Usenet were; admins get to decide their server’s policy, and users can only accept or reject by moving their account (which generally loses their history).
 For admins, how to handle Meta is not an easy choice.
 Meta has approached for discussions the admins of some of the larger Mastodon instances, who must sign an NDA or give up the chance to influence developments.
 That decision is for the largest few; but potentially every Mastodon instance operator will have to decide the bigger question: do they federate with Meta or not?
 Refusal means their users can’t access Meta’s wider world, which will inevitably include many of their friends; acceptance means change and loss of control.
 As I’ve said here before, something that is “open” only to your concept of “good people” isn’t open at all; it’s closed.

 At Chronicles of the Instantly Curious, Carey Lening deplores calls to shun Meta as elitist; the AOL comparison draws itself.
-Even so, the more imminent bad future for Mastodon is this fork that could split the Fediverse into two factions.
+Even so, the more imminent bad future for Mastodon is the possibility that this is the fork that could split the Fediverse into two factions.
 Of course the point of being decentralized is to allow more choice over who you socially network with.
 But until now, none of those choices took on the religious overtones associated with the most heated cyberworld disputes.
 Fasten your seatbelts…

 Illustrations: A mastodon by Heinrich Harder (public domain, via Wikimedia).